Just who is Henry Herbert?

 Yes, that’s right.
 We make bespoke shirts, suits, waistcoats and overcoats and use our fleet of Piaggio scooters to meet you, wherever and whenever is good for you.
 We bring our measuring tapes and fabrics with us.
 If you are outside of London, we come by plane, train or automobile.
 If the scooters can get us there, there is no charge whatsoever.
 If you wish us to visit you outside of London, we simply ask that you pay for the cheapest possible return fare (normally a train ticket).

 Can I visit you?

 Yes, of course.
-You can either ask us to come and visit you, or you can come and meet us, by appointment, on Savile Row or Gray’s Inn Road.
+You can either ask us to come and visit you, or you can come and meet us, by appointment, at our workshop on Lamb’s Conduit Passage.
 To book a tailor, simply click here.

 Do you make outfits for ladies?